As well as providing a route into financial professions, a degree in accountancy and finance develops skills that are useful in a range of sectors

-Accountancy and finance degrees develop your understanding of accountancy practices, commerce, industry and finance.
+Accountancy and finance degrees provide you with knowledge of accountancy practices, commerce, industry and finance.
 As well as developing a range of subject-specific and technical skills, you also gain more general skills including:

 Accountancy and finance graduates often go into posts that require further professional accountancy qualifications, such as the:

-- Chartered Institute of Management Accountants (CIMA) certificate;
+- Chartered Institute of Management Accountants (CIMA) professional qualification

 - Association of Accounting Technicians (AAT) qualification.

-Accountancy graduates may have exemption from some of these examinations, depending on the modules and credits they have achieved in their degrees.
+As an accountancy graduate, you may have exemption from some of these examinations, depending on the modules and credits you've achieved in your degree.

-Some postgraduate courses train you to work in a more specialised area of the financial industry, for example, the MSc in actuarial science.
-It is also possible to study for a PhD in specific areas of finance, such as banking or trade statistics.
+Some postgraduate courses train you to work in a more specialised area of the financial industry, such as an MSc in actuarial science.
+It's also possible to study for a PhD in specific areas of finance, such as banking or trade statistics.

 What do accountancy and finance graduates do?

-Five of the top ten occupations held by finance and accountancy graduates are directly related to their degrees and accounted for 45.5% of those in employment in the UK.
+Seven of the top ten jobs held by graduates are related to their degree subject.

 |Type of work||Percentage|